Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Also known as punch stitch.

 This is a method used in stump work to add another dimension to embroidery.
-Free standing stump work using wire - click to enlarge
+Free standing stump work using wire

 Embroider the required shape on fabric.
 Attach it to backing fabric with right sides facing leaving one section open.
 Turn to the right side and insert a loop of wire through the open end.
 Leave ends of wire long enough for use in attaching to main design.
 Attach by taking wire through to the reverse side.
 Stitch the last section closed and add any other embroidery detail.